rcha0s/laptop-upkeep/docker-machine-macos.md

 * Use the IP from DOCKER_HOST with your container's target port, http://192.168.99.100:3000 for example.

 With `docker-compose up`, in case you get the error `docker.credentials.errors.InitializationError: docker-credential-desktop not installed or not available in PATH`, just make a minor change to credStore as given here - https://basiliocode.medium.com/error-docker-credential-desktop-not-installed-or-not-available-in-path-1e969f7bdfbc

+In case you get the error `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?`, just do `docker-machine restart`.